Common Lisp the Language, 2nd Edition

 Variable

-The traditional conditional construct in Lisp is cond
+The traditional conditional construct in Lisp is cond.

-is much simpler and is directly comparable to
+However, if is much simpler and is directly comparable to

 conditional constructs in other programming languages, so it is